 By lifestyle changes, many people reduce the symptoms from PAD and stop the progression of the disease.

-To stabilise or improve PAD the following lifestyle changes are advised:
+To stabilize or improve PAD the following lifestyle changes are advised:

 - Stop smoking – smoking causes constriction and damage to the arteries and is a risk factor for worsening of PAD.
 Quitting is the best thing you could do for yourself.
 If you are having problems your doctor could prescribe medicines that would help you quit the habit.